disit/snap4city/NIFI-processors/ingest-data/README.md

-# NIFI-processors / ingestion-ngsi
+# NIFI-processors / ingest-data

 ## Build:

-Processors must be compiled using maven.
+This processor must be compiled using maven.
 To compile a processor:
-* `cd` into the processor's top level folder `/ingest-ngsi`.
+* `cd` into the processor's top level folder `/ingest-data`.

 * Then `mvn clean package -DskipTests`
 * **Note**: `-DskipTests` skip the unit tests execution

 The nar archives are placed in the subfolder:
 ```
-nifi-ingest-ngsi-nar/target
+nifi-ingest-data-nar/target
 ```

 ## Installation: